shoenig/go-modtool/README.md

 - `--subs-comment` - Insert a comment before the `replace` stanza for submodules.

+Note that it is imperative to run `go mod tidy` after doing a merge to ensure only the necessary modules remain in the resulting `go.mod` and `go.sum` files.

 ## Contributing

 The `github.com/shoenig/go-modmerge` module / cli tool is always improving with new features